zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    about the POP3 protocol.

-   :c: The connection.
+   :param c: The connection.

-   :is_orig: True if the data was sent by the originator of the TCP connection.
+   :param is_orig: True if the data was sent by the originator of the TCP connection.

-   :data: The data sent.
+   :param data: The data sent.

    .. zeek:see:: pop3_login_failure pop3_login_success pop3_reply pop3_request
       pop3_unexpected